paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-037-claims.md

 Pub.
 L. 104–134, title III, § 31001(aa)(1), Apr.
 26, 1996, 110 Stat.
 1321–379, provided that: “The Secretary of the Treasury, in consultation with concerned Federal agencies, may establish guidelines, including information on outstanding debt, to assist agencies in the performance and monitoring of debt collection activities.”

 #### Report
 Pub.
 L. 104–134, title III, § 31001(aa)(2), Apr.
 26, 1996, 110 Stat.
-1321–379, provided that: “Not later than 3 years after the date of enactment of this Act [Apr.
-26, 1996], the Secretary of the Treasury shall report to the Congress on collection services provided by Federal agencies or entities collecting debt on behalf of other Federal agencies under the authorities contained in [section 3711(g) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3711/g&num=0&edition=prelim), United States Code, as added by subsection (m) of this section.”
+1321–379, required the Secretary of the Treasury, not later than 3 years after Apr.
+26, 1996, to report to Congress on collection services provided by Federal agencies or entities collecting debt on behalf of other Federal agencies under the authorities contained in subsec. (g) of this section.

 #### Standards and Policies for Compromising, Writing-Down, Forgiving, or Discharging Indebtedness
 Pub.
 L. 104–134, title III, § 31001(bb), Apr.
 26, 1996, 110 Stat.
 1321–380, provided that: “The Director of the Office of Management and Budget shall— “(1) review the standards and policies of each Federal agency for compromising, writing-down, forgiving, or discharging indebtedness arising from programs of the agency; “(2) determine whether those standards and policies are consistent and protect the interests of the United States; “(3) in the case of any Federal agency standard or policy that the Director determines is not consistent or does not protect the interests of the United States, direct the head of the agency to make appropriate modifications to the standard or policy; and “(4) report annually to the Congress on—“(A) deficiencies in the standards and policies of Federal agencies for compromising, writing-down, forgiving, or discharging indebtedness; and “(B) progress made in improving those standards and policies.”